Do We Need to Get Euros Before We Leave for a Trip to Germany?

 Buying Euros in America

 When you land in Germany, you'll have immediate expenses such as a taxi ride to the center of town or a snack in the airport while you wait for your hotel shuttle.
 Use an ATM at the airport, or have a stash of euros available when you land.
 You can exchange money at the airport before you leave the United States at a money counter in the terminal.
-To sell dollars and buy euros you will have to pay a conversion fee charged by the company changing your money.
-Some cities also have currency exchange centers located in malls or business districts where you can buy euros for less before you go to the airport.
-Check with your local bank as well, where you'll get a better exchange rate than at the airport.

 Buying Euros in Germany

-The best place to get euros once you arrive in Germany is through an ATM machine.
+The best place to get euros once you arrive in Germany is through a local ATM machine.
 Just like in the U.S., ATMs are everywhere in Germany – airports, hotels, train stations and attached to banks and other commercial centers.
-Fodor's recommends ATM machines as the cheapest way to convert dollars to euros, even though most banks will charge a fee for foreign withdrawals.
-If you are uncomfortable using an ATM in Germany, you can go into the bank to exchange dollars, cash in traveler's checks or have a teller withdraw euros from your account.
-You can also find banks willing to exchange money inside post offices.
+Fodor's recommends ATM machines as the cheapest way to convert dollars to euros, even though most banks will charge a fee for foreign withdrawals and possible a flat atm fee as well.

 Credit and Debit Cards

 Call your credit card company and the bank that issues your debit card before you leave for Germany to let them know you will be using your cards there.
 You can also ask the representative about the fees you will be charged for withdrawing cash or making purchases in Germany.
-Paying for large expenses by credit card will ensure you get the best exchange rate.
-Paying by plastic also means you don't have to worry about counting your euros or exchanging your dollars.
+These are usually referred to as foreign transaction fees.

 Currency Considerations

-Keep a small supply of U.S. dollars with you when you go to Germany.
-Dollars are good to have on hand in case of an emergency or if you are unable to get any local currency.
+Keep a small supply of U.S. dollars with you when you go to Germany, or anywhere in Europe.
+Having dollars in your own currency are good to have on hand in case of an emergency or if you are unable to get any local currency.
 Retailers and restaurants often don't accept traveler's checks anymore, but you can exchange them for euros at most banks.
-Pay attention to exchange rates before you leave and after you arrive.
-Current rates can be found via your bank or online.